About Us

 Evolution of Sino-NK

-In late 2011, Dr. Adam Cathcart founded SinoNK.com using a standard weblog platform with a mission to develop Sino-NK into a “premier resource for the study of contemporary Chinese influence in North Korea, the Chinese outlook on the DPRK, the historical relations between the Workers’ Party of Korea and Chinese Communist Party, and the shadows cast over the relationship by the (ongoing) Korean War.”
-He was joined shortly thereafter by Charles Kraus as co-editor, along with Steven Denney and Darcie Draudt, as senior editors.
+In late 2011, Adam Cathcart founded SinoNK.com using a standard weblog platform with a mission to develop Sino-NK into a “premier resource for the study of contemporary Chinese influence in North Korea, the Chinese outlook on the DPRK, the historical relations between the Workers’ Party of Korea and Chinese Communist Party, and the shadows cast over the relationship by the (ongoing) Korean War.”
+He was joined shortly thereafter by Charles Kraus as co-editor, along with Steven Denney and Darcie Draudt as senior editors.
 Dr. Cathcart’s initial objective has since been accomplished, and a new broader objective proclaimed: “analyzing the borderland dynamics, transnational ties, and history of Northeast Asia.”
-The arrival of Christopher Green, a respected journalist and North Korea specialist in July 2012 accelerated greatly the possibility of this new mission.
+The arrival of Christopher Green, a respected journalist and North Korean specialist, in July 2012 greatly accelerated the possibility of this new mission.

-As an evolving organization, the standards we set for ourselves in disseminating information and analysis has progressively increased since Sino-NK’s establishment.
+As an evolving organization, our standards for disseminating information and analysis have progressively increased since Sino-NK’s establishment.
 In the summer of 2013, the editors of Sino-NK decided to expand operations by upgrading the website and expanding the remit of Sino-NK’s analytical reach.
-The current website layout is a reflection of the editors’ collective intellectual and professional ambitions.

-Since transitioning to a new web platform on September 17, 2013, Sino-NK has re-doubled its efforts at professionalization and maintaining the highest standards for research, writing, and editing.
-What began as an individual academic weblog has developed into a hub for reliable analysis, source translation, and grant-funded outputs, frequently cited by journalists and academics, and inclusive of essays by, interviews with, and reviews of some of the top scholars and practitioners in the field.
+After transitioning to a new web platform on September 17, 2013, Sino-NK re-doubled its efforts at professionalization and maintaining high standards for research, writing, and editing.
+What began as an individual academic weblog developed into a hub for reliable analysis, source translation, and grant-funded outputs, frequently cited by journalists and academics and inclusive of essays by, interviews with, and reviews of some of the top scholars and practitioners in the field.